kashifmuneer1085/Risc_V_5_stage_pipelined_Processor/README.md

   - Cache Memory: Integrate cache memory to improve performance.
   - RISC-V Extensions: Add support for more RISC-V extensions, such as vector instructions.

+## Acknowledgments
+  This project is part of my academic learning as a Computer Engineering student at UET Lahore.
+It reflects my journey in understanding
+  RISC-V architecture and building efficient processors.